reactivedroid/TvFlix/README.md

 ## Further Reading

-There are several articles written on this repository which states the design and architecture.
+There are several articles written on this repository which state the design and architecture.

 ### Kotlin Everywhere.
 Coroutines, Tests, Robots and much more…

-The TvMaze complete repository has been re-written in Kotlin with Coroutines covering Unit Tests across ViewModels and UI tests for the app.
+The TvFlix complete repository has been re-written in Kotlin with Coroutines covering Unit Tests across ViewModels and UI tests for the app.
 Know more:
 [Kotlin Everywhere.
 Coroutines, Tests, Robots and much more…](https://proandroiddev.com/kotlin-everywhere-coroutines-tests-robots-and-much-more-b02030206cc9)